Installation

 π’οΈ MariaDBβ

-Required version: 11 or higher β Install MariaDB: mariadb.org/download
+Required version: 11.x β Install MariaDB: mariadb.org/download

 β Check the installed version: